JcMaravilla/JcMaravilla/README.md

 - 👋 Hi, I’m @JcMaravilla
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Advanced Excel
+- 🌱 I’m currently learning SQL
-- 💞️ I’m looking to collaborate on Projects within the domain of IT world
+- 💞️ I’m looking to collaborate on Projects
 - 📫 You can reach me at https://twitter.com/jc_maravilla03

 <!---